-There are three types of views in Dynamics 365 Customer Engagement: personal, system, and public.
+There are three types of views: personal, system, and public.

 This topic is about how system administrators and system customizers work with system and public views.
 For more information about personal views, see Create, edit, or save an Advanced Find search.

 You and anyone else who has at least User level access to actions for the Saved View entity can also create personal views.
 As system administrator, you can modify the access level for each action in the security role to control the depth to which people can create, read, write, delete, assign, or share personal views.

 Personal views are owned by individuals and, because of their default User level access, they are visible only to that person or anyone else they choose to share their personal views with.
 You can create personal views by saving a query that you define by using Advanced Find or by using the Save Filters as New Views and Save Filters to Current View options in the list of views.
 These views are typically included at the bottom in lists of system or public views that are available in the application.
 While you can create a new personal view based on a system or public view, you cannot create a system or public view based on a personal view.

 As a system administrator or system customizer, you can edit system views.
 System views are special views the application depends on, which exist for system entities or are automatically created when you create custom entities.
 These views have specific purposes and some additional capabilities.